matteoramazzotti/microMoves/README.md

 # microMoves
 tools for measuring cell movements in microscopy

+#migraPix
-This tool helps in quantifying migration of cells in wound-healing assays and is especially useful in co-culture condition.
+migraPix helps in quantifying migration of cells in wound-healing assays and is especially useful in co-culture condition.
 The

 The tool is a simple javascript-enabled html file that must be saved in the same folder of the images to be analyzed.